-The research for Monsoon Assemblages will be undertaken in South and South East Asia, with a focus on four cities: Chennai, Delhi, Dhaka and Yangon.
-These have been selected because the meteorological forces of the monsoon are qualitatively different in each of them and experienced and embedded in urban life in different ways.
-Chennai, Dhaka and Yangon will be studied by the MONASS research office, while Chennai and Delhi are the the focus of PhD study.
-As the project has progressed, other sites have emerged as significant to the monsoon – Ladakh, Kaniyyakumari and Thiruvananthapuram.
-These and others will be incorporated into the project as it progresses.
+The research for Monsoon Assemblages was undertaken in South and South East Asia, with a focus on four cities: Chennai, Delhi, Dhaka and Yangon.
+These cities were selected because the meteorological forces of the monsoon are qualitatively different in each of them and experienced and embedded in urban life in different ways.
+Chennai, Dhaka and Yangon were studied by the contracted MONASS research team while Chennai and Delhi were the focus of PhD study.
+As the project progressed, other places emerged as significant – Ladakh, Kanyakumari, Hpkant – and were incorporated into the project in different ways.

 Chennai, on the east coast of India, is the country’s third largest city with a current population of 9 million people.
 It is dependent on reservoirs fed by the northeast winter (Oct-Dec) monsoon and frequently faces water scarcity, ground water depletion and water conflicts.
 It is also vulnerable to cyclone and tsunami activity from the Bay of Bengal.